hydpy-dev/hydpy/hydpy/docs/rst/HydPy-Exch.rst

 application model |dam_v004|, which calculates its discharge to a |dam_v005| instance based on some knowledge of the other model's internal state.
 One purpose of HydPy-Exch is to facilitate similar exchanges between different model instances more modularly.
 Application model |exch_weir_hbv96|, for example, simulates a weir.
-Conceptionally, it enables a bidirectional water exchange between two lakes, where the flow direction depends on the difference of the lakes' water levels.
+Conceptually, it enables a bidirectional water exchange between two lakes, where the flow direction depends on the difference of the lakes' water levels.
 Technically, we can combine
 |exch_weir_hbv96| with all model types, calculating (something like) water level